 The inner layers of the board are made from “prepreg” (shortened from pre-impregnated), which is fiberglass impregnated with resin.
 The percentage of resin in the prepreg affects how the board squishes together in the hydraulic press.
 You want to optimize the amount of prepreg and the viscosity based on your final application, and to avoid any failures during manufacturing.
-It’s kind of like getting both the frosting and cake right for a final layer cake.

 If the percentage of glue in the prepreg is too high, it will squeeze out between the layers.
 While this might make for a delicious frosting scenario, it is just as messy and bad for manufacturing PCBs as you can imagine.
 Too much prepreg, and the board is too thick, which invalidates all your voltage protection calculations.

 For a standard PCB, manufacturers would probably use a low cost, high volume prepreg material that has a low resin and high glass content (glass affects the resin penetration).
 For high voltage applications, you want a prepreg that has a high resin percentage so there are no voids remaining after the layers are pressed together.
 Those voids change the effective dielectric of your insulator layers and are another way to invalidate all your voltage protection planning.